nyaosorg/nyagos/Doc/nyagos_en.md

 The command-name and parameters are set to args[0]...args[#args].
 If the function returns nil or false, nyagos.exe prints errors of usual.

+Since the function runs the other Lua-instance, accesss to variables assigned on .nyagos have the same restriction with aliases.

 ### `nyagos.getkey()`